 Virginians weren’t just upset with the Coercive (Intolerable) Acts or Quebec Act.
 The Chesapeake tobacco gentry was descending further and further into the debt of English merchants and they suspected the British of depressing tobacco prices to worsen their plight.
 Just as New England smugglers resented Britain’s mercantilist constraints on the tea trade, Southerners complained that the British economic system threatened their independence and even honor.
 Making matters worse, Scottish banks were calling in Virginia planters’ loans because they had over-invested in the struggling British East India Co. — the same outfit Parliament was trying to save with the Tea Act that triggered the Boston riot.

 Patrick Henry’s fellow Virginian Thomas Jefferson was bolder, arguing (in the spirit of John Locke) that rulers were servants of the people, not vice-versa, in a pamphlet entitled Summary View of the Rights of British America.
 Jefferson argued that the Virginia House of Burgesses should have equality with Parliament and that King George should avoid becoming “a blight on history.”
-Writing in public in 1774 that kings should avoid being blights on history wasn’t like Tweeting an op-ed about George Bush or Barack Obama, or like giving a dramatic speech in front of an empty assembly.
+Writing in public in 1774 that kings should avoid being blights on history wasn’t like Tweeting an op-ed about Barack Obama or Donald Trump, or like giving Henry’s dramatic speech in front of an empty assembly.
 Jefferson was guilty of a capital crime at this point and would commit his dipped quill to parchment even more treasonously two years later with the Declaration of Independence.
-The Brits had tried to teach the Americans a lesson by cracking down hard on Boston but their strategy backfired, only rallying other Americans to the point they were willing to risk their necks.
+Britain tried to teach its colonists a lesson by punishing Boston severely but their strategy backfired, only rallying other Americans to the point they were willing to risk their necks.

 Siege of Boston & United States Birth Pangs